 World Orienteering Day & World Orienteering Week

 From 15-21 May 2019, orienteers around the world will enjoy a week of activity to encourage new people of all ages into the sport.
-We have guides to help you organise an event and want more people across Scotland to enjoy orienteering than ever before!
+We have guides to help you organise an event and we want more people across Scotland to enjoy orienteering than ever before!

 World Orienteering Day was started by the International Orienteering Federation (IOF) in 2016, to raise the profile and participation in orienteering as a global sport.